 Let’s face it, bookkeeping, for most business owners, is boring.
 People go into business because they are good at a particular skill or have a passion for something and see a market or a need, not because they like balancing books.
 This is why it is so vital to find the right software to help manage your accounts, giving you maximum results for minimum effort.
 So over the next few weeks, we’re going to undertake a review of some of the software packages available and how they can impact your business.
 First up, I’ve compiled a quick Xero Bookkeeping software review to look at one of the newer options available that are increasing in popularity.
 So let’s look at what features Xero has:

 Xero is a cloud-based program.
-For those unfamiliar with the term ‘cloud’, this simply means that Xero is an online program and all of your data as stored on a ‘cloud’ or a remote server.
-For more detail see wikipedia’s article on Cloud-based software: http://en.wikipedia.org/wiki/Cloud_computing
+For those unfamiliar with the term ‘cloud’, this simply means that Xero is an online program and all of your data is stored on a ‘cloud’ or a remote server.
+For more detail see Wikipedia’s article on Cloud-based software: http://en.wikipedia.org/wiki/Cloud_computing

 Some of the major benefits of using cloud-based software are: